Make this basic homemade marinara sauce in a jiffy. It’s rich in flavour, hearty, easy to make, and has no added sugar.

 - This recipe yields almost 4 cups of sauce.
 If you double the recipe, you’ll have to cook it for longer.

-Variations on this Marinara Sauce
+Marinara Sauce Variations

 - Make it sweeter by caramelizing your onions.